miraclefactory/.github/CONTRIBUTING.md

 ## Code Review & Merging
 After you have created a pull request, your pull request will be reviewed by other contributors of this repository.
 ### Code Review
 You can request a code review from the community leaders.
 Please comment on your pull request to help them undertsand your changes easily.
-Under normal circurmstansis, there could be three outcomes for your pull request:
+Under normal circumstances, there could be three outcomes for your pull request:
 > * If the reviewers think that your pull request is a good fit for the repository, they will accept your pull request.
 > * If the reviewers think that there is something off with your pull request, they might ask you to make changes to your pull request.
 > * If they think that your pull request is not a good fit for the repository, they might ask you to remove your pull request.